Add and manage webhooks

 Request - the request object sent to your endpoint that contains a JSON Web Token (JWT) with the event data and details about the event.

-Attempt - an instance of a request making an http request, multiple request attempts may be made if we do not receive a 200 response.
+Attempt - an instance of an HTTP request attempt.
+Multiple request attempts may be made if Kinde does not receive a 200 response.